jyoung4242/articles/peasy/bindings/bindings.md

 ## Attribute Bindings

 Attribute bindings use either `\${ }` or the pui attribute within an element tag to affect the behaviour of the element.
 For the sake of this article we will continue using the `\${ }` nomenclature.
+We will explore the different methods of assigning bindings in a future article.

 ### Bindings for element attributes

-Peasy-UI gives us the power to access and control element attributes and allows us to monitor and control those values easily.
+Peasy-UI gives us the power to access element attributes and allows us to monitor and control those values easily.

 There are four basic element attribute bindings: